-The scholarship application deadline has now passed for the 2017–18 school year.
-Applicants will receive notification from the Scholarship Committee by April 15, 2017.
+The scholarship application deadline for the 2018–19 school year is February 15, 2018.
+Applicants will receive notification on scholarships awarded by the Scholarship Committee by April 15, 2018.

 GIVING TO A SCHOLARSHIP FUND